 The function of the bell-out of a bored pile is to increase the end-bearing capacity of the pile due to the enlarged base area so that the structural capacity of the concrete can be more fully utilized.
-The general configuration of a bell-out is as shown in Figure H1.1 in relation to the rockhead and founding levels, with the limitation of the bell-out diameter to 1.5 times the shaft diameter of the pile (Re Clause 5.4.7) which can be taken as that formed above bedrock as shown in Figure H1.1.
+The general configuration of a bell-out is as shown in Figure H1.1 in relation to the rockhead and founding levels, with the limitation of the bell-out diameter to 1.65 times the shaft diameter of the pile (Re clause 5.4.7) which can be taken as that formed above bedrock as shown in the figure.
 The limitation of the bell-out size is to avoid ineffective spreading of the load from the bored pile shaft to the rock bearing stratum.
-Furthermore, in addition to the bearing on rock, the Code also allows inclusion of bond / frictional resistance derived from rock for a height not greater than twice the pile diameter as part of the pile's load carrying capacity as provided in Clause 5.3.2(2).
+Furthermore, in addition to the bearing on rock under the use of bell-out, the Code also allows inclusion of bond / frictional resistance derived from rock for a height not greater than the lesser of 3m and the rock socket diameter as part of the pile's load (the lesser of 6m and twice the rock socket diameter) if no bell-out is used.